MAD-I-T/magento-devbox/README.md

 # Usage
 - clone this repository
 - `mkdir -p src/magento`
-- Copy your magento sources in `src/magento` dir with auth.json
+- Copy the content of your magento project (files in the root directory) in `src/magento` and don't forget the auth.json
 - Install docker using [official guidelines](https://docs.docker.com/install/)
 - Install docker compose using the same guidelines
 - Install [mutagen](https://mutagen.io/documentation/introduction/installation)